What Salvia Divinorum Is

 Is salvia safe?+

 Salvia's short duration limits its physiological risk profile: there are no documented deaths from salvinorin A toxicity, and it does not appear to carry cardiac or serotonin syndrome risks comparable to ibogaine or MAOI combinations.
 However, calling salvia “safe” would be misleading.
-The primary risks are physical — injury during the experience due to complete dissociation from awareness of one's environment — and psychological — the experience is genuinely frightening for many people and there are reports of lasting anxiety or disturbing flashbacks in some cases.
+The primary risks are physical, injury during the experience due to complete dissociation from awareness of one's environment, and psychological, the experience is genuinely frightening for many people and there are reports of lasting anxiety or disturbing flashbacks in some cases.
 High-potency extract use without a sitter in an unsafe environment is genuinely dangerous.
 The safest approach is fresh leaf buccal administration in a deliberately chosen, safe, familiar environment with a sober companion.

 Is salvia worth trying?+

 This is a personal question, but honesty suggests some contextual framing.
-Salvia's experiential profile — disorienting, alien, often dysphoric, difficult to remember or integrate — does not fit the profile of psychedelics that reliably facilitate insight, emotional healing, or ecological connection.
+Salvia's experiential profile (disorienting, alien, often dysphoric, difficult to remember or integrate) does not fit the profile of psychedelics that reliably facilitate insight, emotional healing, or ecological connection.
 Many experienced psychonauts describe it as one of the least pleasant and least meaningful psychedelic experiences they have had.
 It is not a good choice for someone new to psychedelics.
 Its potential value is more specialised: genuine curiosity about an unusual state of consciousness that is unlike anything produced by serotonergic psychedelics; scientific interest in KOR phenomenology; or engagement within its traditional Mazatec ceremonial context, which is the framework within which it has historically been used sustainably and purposefully.

 Why does salvia feel so different from other psychedelics?+

 Because it works through a completely different mechanism.
-Classic psychedelics act primarily through 5-HT2A serotonin receptor agonism, producing the characteristic features of the psychedelic experience — ego-softening, emotional amplification, visual phenomena, relational warmth, ecological themes.
+Classic psychedelics act primarily through 5-HT2A serotonin receptor agonism, producing the characteristic features of the psychedelic experience, ego-softening, emotional amplification, visual phenomena, relational warmth, ecological themes.
 Salvinorin A acts selectively at kappa-opioid receptors, which modulate perception, mood, and stress through entirely different neural circuits.
 The KOR system is associated with dysphoria, dissociation, and altered sensory processing rather than the serotonergic amplification of meaning and connection.
-The result is a phenomenologically distinct state — closer to a very short-acting dissociative experience than to psilocybin or LSD, despite the cultural tendency to group all psychoactive plants together.
+The result is a phenomenologically distinct state, closer to a very short-acting dissociative experience than to psilocybin or LSD, despite the cultural tendency to group all psychoactive plants together.